NHS Attendance Office

 - A student’s illness (not parent’s or another family member).

 - Attending the funeral of an immediate family member: one (1) day in California; three (3) days out of California.
-Immediate family member means student’s mother/father, brother/sister, child, grandmother/grandfather, or spouse, spouse’s mother/father, spouse’s child, spouse’s brother/sister, or any relative living the immediate household of the student (Education Code 48205).
+Immediate family member means student’s mother/father, brother/sister, child, grandmother/grandfather, or spouse, spouse’s mother/father, spouse’s child, spouse’s brother/sister, or any relative living in the immediate household of the student (Education Code 48205).

 - Religious holiday/retreat/ceremony (max of four (4) hours per semester) with prior written request from parent and approval from school.